andrewenoble-org/python-template/.github/CONTRIBUTING.md

   for details
 2. Use [numpydoc](https://numpydoc.readthedocs.io/en/latest/index.html) docstring style
 3. Use meaningful, human-readable names for variables, classes, etc.
-4. Comment complex code blocks
+4. Avoid complex code blocks.
+If required, carefully comment the code block

-## Legal notice
+## Legal Notice

 When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.